pimloc/frontend-hiring-test/README.md

 ## Instructions

 Your overall aim of the app is to make something that looks good.
 The main goal of this task is to demonstrate your ability to style a good UI/UX.
 Do not priortise getting all these features into your app.
+You can install any packages you want or need.

 - Render the boxes located in `./src/defaultState.js` onto the image.
 The box coordinates are given as percentages of the image height/width.
 - Display the image in a view that adapts to screen size